Betty's Burgers Is Having A 2-For-1 Bring Your Bestie Day This Thursday!

 You know some days (*ahem* most days) when you just REALLY feel like a Betty's Classic from Betty's Burgers?
 BECAUSE SAME!

-Well, you need to DM your nearest & dearest because Betty's are having a Bring Your Bestie Day with 2-for-1 Classic Burgers this Thursday, September 26 at their Robina Town Centre store!
+Well, you need to DM your nearest & dearest because Betty's are having a Bring Your Bestie Day with 2-for-1 Classic Burgers this Thursday, September 26!

+You can get your hands on one at their Brisbane stores: Westfield Chermside, Indooroopilly Shopping Centre, Newstead and Howard Smith Wharves!

 THIS.IS.NOT.A.DRILL!
-Make your way to Betty's Burgers at The Kitchens Robina Town Centre and get ready to gobble up a delish burger!
+Make your way to Betty's Burgers around Brisbane to gobble up a delish burger!

 Missed the show?
-Catch up with Lise, Sarah, Dan & Ben here:
+You can catch up with Stav, Abby & Matt here: